dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ### GetSection

-[IConfiguration.GetSection](xref:Microsoft.Extensions.Configuration.IConfiguration.GetSection*) extracts a configuration subsection with the specified subsection key. `GetSection` is made available to an app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+[IConfiguration.GetSection](xref:Microsoft.Extensions.Configuration.IConfiguration.GetSection*) extracts a configuration subsection with the specified subsection key. `GetSection` is in the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 To return an <xref:Microsoft.Extensions.Configuration.IConfigurationSection> containing only the key-value pairs in `section1`, call `GetSection` and supply the section name: